• About

 Another pro tip is to make sure you leave enough time for a layover to get through passport control and to your next gate.
 Give yourself a minimum of two hours – preferably three.

 Note: If you have a layover in a Shengen country, you’ll have your passport stamped there and will not get your passport stamped upon arrival in Italy.
-I was soooo bummed when I couldn’t get an Italian passport stamp on our first trip to Italy!
+I was so bummed when I couldn’t get an Italian passport stamp on our first trip to Italy!

 Getting to Venice from the Airport